kage1020/react-component-color/README.md

 - External package imports are not analyzed for component type
 - Requires `'use client'` directive to be at the top of the file

+## Acknowledgements

+This extension was inspired by the original idea from [react-component-colors](https://github.com/SupremeDeity/react-component-colors) by SupremeDeity.
+We extend our gratitude for the innovative concept of visually distinguishing React component types.

 ## Contributing

 Found a bug or want to contribute?
 Visit our [GitHub repository](https://github.com/kage1020/react-component-color).

 ## Release Notes

+### 1.0.1

+- Updated extension icon

 ### 1.0.0

 Initial release with core functionality:

 - Server/Client Component detection
 - Customizable color coding
 - Import chain analysis